Anna's New Year’s Resolution is to try something new. She auditions for a play. Will she get the part?

 Anna: My new year is starting awesomely!
 Excuse me, Director!
 I have a great idea for my tree.
 Oh, wait!
 Until next time!

 In this lesson, Anna tries something new.
-What new activity do you want to try in 2017?
+What new activity do you want to try in the coming year?
 Why do you want to do it?
 Write to us by email or in the Comments section.

 Click on the image below to download the Activity Sheet and practice using adverbs as well as acting out and guessing everyday activities.